rachelmad/rachelmad.github.io/_posts/2016-12-01-30-days-of-blogging.md

 <h6>How to talk technically</h6>
 <p>
-I've always prided myself in being able to translate technical terms into simpler ones that non-developers can understand.
+I've always taken pride in being able to translate technical terms into simpler ones that non-developers can understand.
 Mostly, because I don't like throwing around technical terms as I speak.
 Writing about programming forced me to add them into my vernacular,